azzamshaikh/CppND-Pacman-Capstone/README.md

-# CPPND: Capstone Snake Game Example
+# CPPND: Capstone Pacman Game

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is my capstone project for the Udacity C++ Nanodegree Program.
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.
+I used the code and adjusted it to create a simple Pacman style game.

 <img src="snake_game.gif"/>

-The Capstone Project gives you a chance to integrate what you've learned throughout this program.
-This project will become an important part of your portfolio to share with current and future colleagues and employers.

-In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
-This project will demonstrate that you can independently create applications using a wide range of C++ features.
+The Capstone Project is a primitive version of the classic game Pacman.
+While this game does not have anyone to run from, it does have a vital feature from the original game: food.
+When this game begins, it will randomly place 15 snacks across the window and the players objective is to eat them all!
+Once all snacks have been devoured, the game will end and you can choose to play again or quit the game.

+In accordance with the capstone rubric, the following critera was satisifed within my project:
+* Loops, Functions, I/O:
+  * The project demonstrates an understanding of C++ functions and control structures -> My project features a variety of control structures such as [for loops](https://github.com/azzamshaikh/CppND-Pacman-Capstone/blob/94d03aeb44f1c3b812b600f8a4e7a9f56af2561f/src/game.cpp#L81), [switch cases](https://github.com/azzamshaikh/CppND-Pacman-Capstone/blob/94d03aeb44f1c3b812b600f8a4e7a9f56af2561f/src/startup.cpp#L23), and [if/else statements](https://github.com/azzamshaikh/CppND-Pacman-Capstone/blob/94d03aeb44f1c3b812b600f8a4e7a9f56af2561f/src/game.cpp#L117).
+In addition, the project code is organized into functions such as [Game::CreateFood()](https://github.com/azzamshaikh/CppND-Pacman-Capstone/blob/94d03aeb44f1c3b812b600f8a4e7a9f56af2561f/src/game.cpp#L78) and [Game::Replay()](https://github.com/azzamshaikh/CppND-Pacman-Capstone/blob/94d03aeb44f1c3b812b600f8a4e7a9f56af2561f/src/game.cpp#L110).
+  * The project accepts user input and processes the input -> Upon start up, the game asks the user [what they want to do](https://github.com/azzamshaikh/CppND-Pacman-Capstone/blob/94d03aeb44f1c3b812b600f8a4e7a9f56af2561f/src/startup.cpp#L17) and the game processes the input.
+In addition, after completing the game, the user is asked if they want to [play again](https://github.com/azzamshaikh/CppND-Pacman-Capstone/blob/94d03aeb44f1c3b812b600f8a4e7a9f56af2561f/src/game.cpp#L110).
+* Object Oriented Programming
+  * The project uses OOP techniques
+    -> The game contains multiple classes to complete different functionality like controlling and rendering.
+I created a class that was responsible for the [boot options](https://github.com/azzamshaikh/CppND-Pacman-Capstone/blob/master/src/startup.cpp) that is started upon game launch.
+  * Classes use appropriate access specifiers for class members -> Each class contains appropriate access specifiers for class members.
+  * Classes abstract implementation details from their interfaces -> All class member functions have documented effects via name and comments.

+The prebuilt SnakeGame also featured a variety of memory management techniques regarding use of references that were kept in my version.

 ## Dependencies for Running Locally
 * cmake >= 3.7